NeVeSpl/NTypewriter/readme.md

 - create a typed TypeScript API client for your ASP.net web API

 NTypewriter comes in many flavours, that can be used according to your needs:
-- [NTypewriter editor for Visual Studio](Documentation/EditorForVisualStudio.md) - extension for Visual Studio that adds support for editing *.nt templates, with syntax highlighting, code completion, live preview, design time rendering, [available on vs marketplace](https://marketplace.visualstudio.com/items?itemName=NeVeS.NTypewriterEditorForVisualStudio)
+- [NTypewriter editor for Visual Studio](Documentation/EditorForVisualStudio.md#NTypewriter-editor-for-Visual-Studio) - extension for Visual Studio that adds support for editing *.nt templates, with syntax highlighting, code completion, live preview, design time rendering, [available on vs marketplace](https://marketplace.visualstudio.com/items?itemName=NeVeS.NTypewriterEditorForVisualStudio)
-- [NTypewriter.SourceGenerator](Documentation/SourceGenerator.md) - nuget, Roslyn source generator that renders *.nt templates during compilation, since it is compiler extension, it can be used with any IDE or CI/pipeline that supports source generators
+- [NTypewriter.SourceGenerator](Documentation/SourceGenerator.md#NTypewriter.SourceGenerator) - nuget, Roslyn source generator that renders *.nt templates during compilation, since it is compiler extension, it can be used with any IDE or CI/pipeline that supports source generators
-- NTypewriter - nuget, library that enables you to create run time solution which will be able to render *.nt templates, for example, [your own CLI](Documentation/CLI.md)
+- NTypewriter - nuget, library that enables you to create run time solution which will be able to render *.nt templates, for example: [your own CLI](Documentation/NTypewriter.md#Build-your-own-CLI)
 - NTypewriter.CodeModel.Roslyn - nuget, library that exposes C# code model from an instance of `Microsoft.CodeAnalysis.Compilation`, useful if you would like to use different template engine

-more about NTypewriter architecture and all extension points that you can use, you filnd [here](Documentation/Architecture.md)
+more about NTypewriter architecture and all extension points that can be used, you will find [here](Documentation/Architecture.md#NTypewriter-architecture)

 <ins>For those who know Typewriter</ins>: